-James Connolly “Jimmy” Johnstone, nicknamed “Jinky”, was a Scottish football player.
-Johnstone was best known for his time with Celtic, and was voted their best ever player by the club’s fans in 2002.
+James Connolly Johnstone (30 September 1944 – 13 March 2006), nicknamed “Jinky”, was a Scottish football player, best known for his time with Celtic, and voted the club‘s best ever player by the fans in 2002.
 He scored 129 goals for Celtic in 515 appearances.

 Johnstone made his first team debut for Celtic on 27 March 1963 in a 6–0 defeat away against Kilmarnock in the league.
 His next appearance came a month later away against Hearts.
 He was again on the losing side, Celtic losing 4–3, but scored his first senior goal.
 Despite the defeats, Johnstone’s performances won him a place in the starting XI for the Scottish Cup Final on 4 May 1963 against Rangers.
 The young winger turned in a fine performance, helping Celtic to a credible 1–1 draw with his confident dribbling.
 He also scored a goal but it was disallowed due to a foul moments earlier by team-mate John Hughes.
 Inexplicably, Johnstone was dropped for the replay and Celtic were completely outclassed by Rangers who ran out comfortable 3–0 winners.